djlosch/apollo/README.md

 **Step 1**: Make sure you have GA set up on your page.

-**Step 2**: If you don't want to test, and just deploy, jump straight down to the production examples below.
-Otherwise, pull up your test server.
-Embed the following javascript tag in your HTML, somewhere near or in your footer, preferably as the last thing on the page before your `</footer>` or `</body>` tag:
+**Step 2**: Pull up your test server.
+Embed the following javascript tag in your HTML, somewhere near or in your footer, preferably as the last thing on the page before your `</footer>` or `</body>` tag.
+We're going to turn on verbose reporting temporarily, but this is just so you can see what's going on...

     <script src="//djlosch.github.io/apollo/apollo.js?verbose=true"></script>

-**Step 3**: Make sure you have GA set up on the page.
-Then load the page you included this tag on in your browser.
+**Step 3**: Load the page you included this tag on in your browser.
 Open the javascript console (in most browsers, right click, select "Inspect Element" and then click the Console tab) and refresh.
 Since you added the tag with `verbose=true`, you should see diagnostic output in the console.
-Play around with adblock enabled and disabled.
+Play around with page refreshes with adblock enabled and disabled.
 If you open up the Real Time > Events section in GA, you'll even see the events firing.

 **Step 4**: Customize the options to your use case.
 All of these have default settings.
 Examples are below for production deployments.